futoin/core-cpp-api/README.md

 #### Helpers

 * `futoin::any` - C++17 std::any optimized for use case in FutoIn & C++11
+* `futoin::FatalMsg` - fatal error stream with std::terminate on d-tor
 * `futoin::Error` & `futoin::errors`
 * `futoin::IAsyncTool` - interface of event loop
 * `futoin::IMemPool` - concept of memory pools for C++